SSWConsulting/SSW.Rules.Content/rules/the-best-package-manager-for-react/rule.md

 **Cons:**

-* Relatively new and less mature than the other options.
+* Relatively new and less mature than the other options
-* Smaller community and less extensive documentation.
+* Smaller community and less extensive documentation

+While npm, Yarn, and Bun each have their strengths, pnpm is the recommended package manager for most Node.js projects.
+Its efficient use of disk space, faster installations, and stricter dependency management make it a superior choice.
+However, the best package manager for you may depend on your specific project's needs and your team's preferences.